Laremies/DroneRadar/README.md

 - Express
 - Axios

-TO-DO: Implement a database with MongoDB for example, so that the data doesn't reset if connection to https://assignments.reaktor.com/birdnest/drones fails.
+TO-DO: Implement a database with MongoDB for example, so that the data doesn't reset if connection to https://assignments.reaktor.com/birdnest/drones fails and the server restarts.